simplecontainer/docs/docs/installation/running-single.md

 - `:::1443->1443/tcp` (Simplecontainer control plane ipv6)
 - `127.0.0.1:2379->2379/tcp` (Etcd exposed only on the localhost)

 Option `-n` is not mandatory but is used for specifying name of the node.
-It must be unique in cluster.

 Options `-d` specifies that node generates certificates for mTLS which are only valid for the `smr.example.com`.